hytechclub/web-103/ApiReviewExamples/README.md

 Facilitate the [Blooket quiz game](https://dashboard.blooket.com/set/6422fe57d17b5fa22d5eb76d).
 Note than an account is required to host the game.

 ## Code-Along: What Does the Cat Say?
-Follow [the instructions](CatSayCodeAlong.md) to build a website that displays pictures of cats with messages.
-If students are interested, there is also some optional [self-paced work](CatSaySelfPacedWork.md) that explores more of the [cataas API](https://cataas.com/#/).
+Follow [the instructions](CatSayCodeAlong.md) to build a website that displays pictures of cats with messages that speaks the messages.
+If students are interested, there is also some optional [self-paced work](CatSaySelfPacedWork.md) that explores more of the [cataas API](https://cataas.com/#/) and the [TikTok Text-to-Speech API](https://weilbyte.github.io/tiktok-tts/).

 ## Examples
 Introduce [the examples](Examples.md) to show students more of what is possible with APIs.
 Students should have an opportunity to explore and modify a variety of API-driven front-end web applications.